Arnold-Lab-UZH/Guidelines_scRNAseq_analysis_eosinophils/README.md

   - 6.3.4.Empty_doplets_n_cells_across_approaches_Mm.R: Assessment of the quality of additional eosinophils from BD forced, EmtpyDrops and MALAT1 threshold; data from GSE282765; Mm BM and blood from healthy and CRC, 1 each;

 **7. Ambient RNA detection and correction**
-  - 7.1.Ambient_RNA_quantification.R: Quantification of ambient RNA based on IGKC/Igkc expression; data from GSE282765; Hs NAT and tumor, 7 each; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.1.Ambient_RNA_quantification.R: Quantification of ambient RNA based on IGKC/Igkc expression; data from GSE282765; Hs NAT and tumor, 7 each; Mm colon healthy, tumor, NAT and disseminated, 1 each;
-  - 7.2.1.Ambient_RNA_scCDC_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the scCDC workflow; data from GSE282765; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.2.1.Ambient_RNA_scCDC_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the scCDC workflow; data from GSE282765; Mm colon healthy, tumor, NAT and disseminated, 1 each;
-  - 7.2.2.Ambient_RNA_DecontX_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the DecontX workflow; data from GSE282765; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.2.2.Ambient_RNA_DecontX_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the DecontX workflow; data from GSE282765; Mm colon healthy, tumor, NAT and disseminated, 1 each;
-  - 7.2.3.Ambient_RNA_SoupX_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the SoupX workflow; data from GSE282765; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.2.3.Ambient_RNA_SoupX_quant_decont_Mm.R: Quantification of ambient RNA and decontamination of count matrix using the SoupX workflow; data from GSE282765; Mm colon healthy, tumor, NAT and disseminated, 1 each;
-  - 7.2.4.Ambient_RNA_decont_cell_type_marker_expr_comp_Mm.R: Comparison of cell type marker detection between decontamination tools, data from GSE282765; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.2.4.Ambient_RNA_decont_cell_type_marker_expr_comp_Mm.R: Comparison of cell type marker detection between decontamination tools, data from GSE282765; Mm colon healthy, tumor, NAT and disseminated, 1 each;
-  - 7.2.5.Ambient_RNA_decont_DEGs_comp_Mm.R: Comparison of DEGs between two condition between decontamination tools, data from GSE282765; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.2.5.Ambient_RNA_decont_DEGs_comp_Mm.R: Comparison of DEGs between two condition between decontamination tools, data from GSE282765; Mm colon healthy, tumor, NAT and disseminated, 1 each;
   - 7.3.1.Ambient_RNA_sCDC_quant_Hs.R: Quantification of ambient RNA using the scCDC workflow; data from GSE282765; Hs NAT and tumor, 7 each;
   - 7.3.2.Ambient_RNA_DecontX_quant_Hs.R: Quantification of ambient RNA using the DecontX workflow; data from GSE282765; Hs NAT and tumor, 7 each;
   - 7.3.3.Ambient_RNA_SoupX__quant_Hs.R: Quantification of ambient RNA using the SoupX workflow; data from GSE282765; Hs NAT and tumor, 7 each;
-  - 7.4.Ambient_RNA_quantification_plotting_Hs_Mm.R: Plotting of quantified contamination summarising all three tools and all datasets, data from GSE282765; Hs NAT and tumor, 7 each; Mm colon healthy, tumor, NAT and dissemianted, 1 each;
+  - 7.4.Ambient_RNA_quantification_plotting_Hs_Mm.R: Plotting of quantified contamination summarising all three tools and all datasets, data from GSE282765; Hs NAT and tumor, 7 each; Mm colon healthy, tumor, NAT and disseminated, 1 each;

 **8. Doublet detection**
   - 8.1.Doublet_rate_cell_hashing.R: Doublet rate calculation using sample tag cell hashing calls; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.2.Doublets_cell_hashing_deconvolution.R: Deconvolution of doublets with SCDC; data from GSE282765; Hs NAT and tumor, 7 each;
-  - 8.3.Doublet_detection_based_on_gene_counts.R: Doublet identification and quantification based on gene coutns; data from GSE282765; Hs NAT and tumor, 7 each;
+  - 8.3.Doublet_detection_based_on_gene_counts.R: Doublet identification and quantification based on gene counts; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.4.Doublet_detection_scDblFinder.R: Doublet identification and quantification based on scDblFinder; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.5.Doublet_detection_DoubletFinder.R: Doublet identification and quantification based on DoubletFinder; data from GSE282765; Hs NAT and tumor, 7 each;
-  - 8.6.1.Doublets_rate_comparison_methods.R: Comparison of doublet rate across differnet algorithms; data from GSE282765; Hs NAT and tumor, 7 each;
+  - 8.6.1.Doublets_rate_comparison_methods.R: Comparison of doublet rate across different algorithms; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.6.2.Doublets_rate_eos_comparison_methods.R: Comparison of percentage of eosinophil contribution within doublets across different algorithms; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.6.3.Doublets_rate_SCDC_scores_across_methods.R: Comparison of SCDC deconvolution scores from eosinophils, neutrophils and macrophages in doublets from different algorithms; data from GSE282765; Hs NAT and tumor, 7 each;
   - 8.6.4.Doublets_rate_scDBlFinder_eos_doublets.R: Analysis of eosinophil contributing doublets from scDblFinder based on location in UMAP clustering and marker gene expression; data from GSE282765; Hs NAT and tumor, 7 each;